 You want to get your work in front of photographers who specialize in boudoir, as opposed to those who don’t, because those who specialize are going to have a deeper insight into the genre than someone who may be a great photographer but who doesn’t shoot boudoir.

 They’re going to see things on a deeper level and have knowledge of all the nuances and details that someone who doesn’t shoot boudoir, won’t (even though they may be a great photographer).

 Okay, the second indication you want to be getting a green light on has more to do with your confidence level.
 You need a certain amount of confidence not only in your photography skills (creating images) but also in knowing how to conduct a successful boudoir shoot.

 That includes understanding the fears and trepidations a lot of women have in getting their picture taken half-naked in front of a complete stranger.

-You have to be able to direct them in poses you know are going to look good and get the right expression from them to boot.
+You have to be able to direct them into poses you know are going to make them look good and get the right expression from them to boot.

-All that comes from doing practice shoots and trade shoots when you have the luxury of not having to deliver like you would with a paying client.
+All this confidence comes from doing practice shoots and trade shoots when you have the luxury of not having to deliver like you would with a paying client.